Skip to main content

 How many Shingrix doses do you need?

 Shingrix is a two-dose vaccination series.
-You should get your second shot two to six months after your first shot.
-However, according to the CDC, the vaccination series does not need to be restarted if you pass the six-month window.
+The Centers for Disease Control and Prevention recommends getting your second shot two to six months after your first shot.

 How long does Shingrix last?

-The Shingrix vaccine can remain effective for at least four years in most people and even longer in others.
-You must get the entire series to be protected against shingles, which includes two separate shots.
+According to data published by GSK in 2022, Shingrix is effective for up to 10 years in adults ages 50 years and older.
+You must get the entire series (two shots, two to six months apart) to be fully protected against shingles.
 Even if you have had the infection, getting vaccinated can still offer benefits because it may help reduce the risk of developing PHN.

 Can you take Tylenol before or after shingles vaccines?